Obviously, the Catawba Valley Farmers Market would not exist without our wonderful vendors.

 Kristy & Lindsey Sowers

-Lindsey grows the flowers and plants, and her mother does the baking, providing their booth with a variety of home-baked and home-grown items, such as cakes, cookies, candy,
+Kristy Sowers and daughter Lindsey live in Roanoke County, where Lindsey grows flowers and plants.
+Kristy does the baking, providing their booth with a variety of home-baked cakes, cookies and candy.

 Alice lives in the Catawba Valley with her husband, their flock of chickens and their dogs.
 Alice loves to sew, resulting in quilts, ladies handbags, table runners, potholders, microwave bowl holders, bibs for babies and adults, eyeglass and checkbook holders and much more.